 children: (proudly) the united states of america!

-me: no! that's where we are now. that's where they came to. where did they come from?
+me: no! that's where we are now. that's where they came to. where did they come from?children: africa!

 me: no ... and africa is a continent.